The Immutable, Unchanging Rules of Civilization

 If you attack and defeat all the Immortals on the Court region, this constitutes a Military Coup.
 You have deposed the current Sovereign, your House becomes the Ruling House, and its leader becomes the new Sovereign.
 Long live the new Sovereign.

 After a Military Coup, the Court will no longer move from this Castle, and you will rule for as long as you are able to hold it.
-The defeated Immortals will not return to the board if you are deposed, however the Sovereign may control any remaining Immortals.
-Should multiple Houses ally to take over the Court in a Military Coup, you must choose one from among you to rule as Sovereign.
+If this coup removes the God Emperor, then the defeated Immortals will not return to the board, but the Sovereign may control any remaining Immortals.
+Any Immortals defeated after the God Emperor is deposed will also not return to the board.
+Should multiple Houses ally to take over the Court in a Military Coup, the leaders of one of those Houses must be chosen by the alliance to rule as Sovereign.
+If no agreement can be made, then the throne will sit empty, and the Court will continue to move.

 If you have no units on the War Map, you may recruit in any empty space.
 Once you have recruited a single unit, the normal recruitment rules come back into effect.